sumaiya02032007/ML--Weather-Prediction/README.md

+Implementation of Random Forest Algorithm for Weather Prediction
 ## AIM:
 To write a program to predict daily temperature , PM2.5 pollution level and Energy based on environmental sensor data using Random Forest Algorithm.